How to Get Started with Your Studies?

 - Find out about the library services and obtain a University of Tampere library card.
 The library will provide the necessary exam books.
 The library also offers a wide range of electronic services and materials.
 More information on library services.

 - Support for studies: Our Study Services will assist you with any practical issues.
-You can set up a personal study guidance appointment with your study coordinator/planner specified on the course selection page.
+You can set up a personal study guidance appointment with your study coordinator/officer specified on the course selection page.

 More information on JOO studies and cross-institutional studies (LINK).